 Approved by the State of Texas - Course 102 has proven to be the most effective method to teach your teen.
 We were the first approved by the State of Texas and continue to improve our vision of teaching teens to drive.

 Making Learning Fun! - Everyone learns differently, and this is one lesson you're going to want to get right the first time around.
 From our award-winning printed course materials to our impressive video library; from our online instruction and test-taking options to our interactive CD ROMs, we're committed to providing you programs that meet your needs.
+You can even take your official written permit exam on our website.

 We're pleased to offer the flexibility students need to fit us into their busy lives.
 Our in-home and online courses make it possible to tackle as much or as little as you want any time of the day or night.